Yet Another Birthday With Cap’n Blood

 Reluctance to speak further was mutual between us.
-With my hand I offered him a grand wooden chair to sit on.
+Notwithstanding, with my hand I offer him a grand wooden chair to sit on.
 Before he sat down, he picked up his satchel bag.
 In his seated comfort he brought out a bottle of Kraken Black Spiced Rum and two accompanying gift glasses.
 He held them in his hands stretched towards me.
 It was an instruction to open the bottle and pour drinks.
 I did CB’s bidding.
 He held his glass in his left hand and I did the same.

 “You do the honours.”
-CB said.
+CB says.

-We both raised our glasses.
+We both raise our glasses.